 11. An executive has hedged company stock.
 How does ISS view such practice? .10 12.
 How does ISS define a significant level of pledging of company stock? .10 13.
 An executive has pledged significant amount company stock as collateral.
-What is the potential impact on eled tion of directors? .10 14.
-Should an executive or director who has pledged a significant amount of company stock immediately dispose or unv vind the position in order to potentially mitigate a negative vote recommendation? .11 Board Responsiveness .11 Majori ty-supported Shareholder Proposals .11 1.
+What is the potential impact on ele ction of directors? .10 14.
+Should an executive or director who has pledged a significant amount of company stock immediately dispose or unv vind the position in order to potentially mitigate a negative vote recommendation? .11 3oard Responsiveness .11 Major ity-supported Shareholder Proposals .11 1.
 What does ISS consider as "responsive" to majority-supported shareholder proposals? .11 2.
-When will ISS start applying the new policy of looking for a response to a shareholder proposal that received 11 3. y 1 year of majority of share cast?
-3. 4.
-Does the management recommendation on a management proposal in response to a majority-supported .
-11 reholder proposal matter?
-11 How does ISS treat the policy for ignoring majority supported shareholder proposals in the case where the .
-11 5. nro ponent of a shareholder proposal is satisfied?
-12 6.
-Declassify the Board Proposals: If the shareholder proposal specifies declassification in one year, is a phased- nsition over the next three years sufficient implementation?
-7. Independent Chair Proposals: is there any action short of appointing an independent chair that would be sidered sufficient? .12 8.
-Shareholder proposals on Majority Vote Standards: Is adoption of a "majority vote policy" considered icient? .12 9.
-Right for shareholders to call special meetings: If the shareholder proposal specifies a threshold of 10 percent the company implements a higher threshold, or requires that only one shareholder must hold that amount, is the icient?
-10. Right for shareholders to call special meetings: If the company gives shareholders the ability to call special etings, but restricts the allowable agenda items, is that sufficient? .13 11.
-Right for shareholders to act by written consent: Are there any restrictions on the right that are acceptable?
-12. Reducing super-majority vote requirements on charter/bylaw amendments: If the proposal calls for reducing vote requirement on charter/bylaw amendments to a majority of shares cast, and the company reduces it for st provisions, but not all, is that considered sufficient? .14 13.
-Reducing super-majority vote requirements: If a shareholder proposal calls for reducing requirement to a maj ority of shares cast, and the company reduces the level to majority of shares outstanding rather than shares cas it, - nat considered sufficient? - 14.
-What if a shareholder proposal is antithetical to the rights of shareholders? .14 Directo or(s) receives less than 50 percent of shares cast: 15.
-What happens if a director received less than a majority (50 percent) of votes cast in the previous year?
-Directo or Independence 1.
+When will ISS start applying the new policy of looking for a response to a shareholder proposal that received onl y 1 year of majority of share cast?
+3. What is the policy that ISS will be applying on proposals received in 2012? .11 4.
+Does the management recommendation on a management proposal in response to a majority-supported sha reholder proposal matter? .12 5.
+How does ISS treat the policy for ignoring majority supported shareholder proposals in the case where the pro ponent of a shareholder proposal is satisfied?
+6. Declassify the Board Proposals: If the shareholder proposal specifies declassification in one year, is a phased- tra nsition over the next three years sufficient implementation? .12 7.
+Independent Chair Proposals: is there any action short of appointing an independent chair that would be sidered sufficient? .12 8.
+Shareholder proposals on Majority Vote Standards: Is adoption of a "majority vote policy" considered ficient?
+9. Right for shareholders to call special meetings: If the shareholder proposal specifies a threshold of 10 percent the company implements a higher threshold, or requires that only one shareholder must hold that amount, is the ficient? .13 10.
+Right for shareholders to call special meetings: If the company gives shareholders the ability to call special etings, but restricts the allowable agenda items, is that sufficient?
+11. 12. vote requirement on charter/bylaw amendments to a majority of shares cast, and the company reduces it for st provisions, but not all, is that considered sufficient? .14 13. jority of shares cast, and the company reduces the level to majority of shares outstanding rather than shares cas hat considered sufficient?
+14. 1 1 or(s) receives less than 50 percent of shares cast: 15. or Independence 1.
 In the proxy analysis, why did ISS classify a director as an "affiliated outsider"?
-2. When ISS looks at whether a board is "majority independent," whose definition of independence are you usin 15 3.
-What if the board is 50 percent independent outsiders and 50 percent insiders/affiliated outsiders? .15 4.
-What public commitment can a company make concerning adding an independent director (and thus making the board majority independent)? .15 5.
-What steps can a company take to change a vote recommendation on an affiliated outside director serving or n a key committee? .15 6.
-What disclosure can a company make concerning a non-independent director stepping off a committee? .15 7.
-What disclosure can a company make concerning the discontinuation of the purchase of services from an affil iated director's firm, thus making the director independent? .15 8.
-How does the definition of affiliation differ in ISS' standards for professional vs. transactional relationships? .15 9.
-Are insurance services considered professional or transactional?
+2. When ISS looks at whether a board is "majority independent," whose definition of independence are you using ıg ; 15 3.
+What if the board is 50 percent independent outsiders and 50 percent insiders/affiliated outsiders?
+4. What public commitment can a company make concerning adding an independent director (and thus making board majority independent)?
+5. What steps can a company take to change a vote recommendation on an affiliated outside director serving or committee?
+6. What disclosure can a company make concerning a non-independent director stepping off a committee? .15 7.
+What disclosure can a company make concerning the discontinuation of the purchase of services from an - - liated director's firm, thus making the director independent?
+8. How does the definition of affiliation differ in ISS' standards for professional vs. transactional relationships?
+9. Are insurance services considered professional or transactional?
 10. Are information technology services considered professional or transactional?
 11. Are marketing services considered professional or transactional? .16